John Coltrane: Veneration

 Coltrane is depicted as one of the 90 saints in the Dancing Saints icon of St. Gregory of Nyssa Episcopal Church in San Francisco.
 The icon is a 3000 sqft painting in the Byzantine iconographic style that wraps around the entire church rotunda.
 It was executed by Mark Dukes, an ordained deacon at the Saint John Coltrane African Orthodox Church who painted other icons of Coltrane for the Coltrane Church.
 Saint Barnabas Episcopal Church in Newark, New Jersey, included Coltrane on its list of historical black saints and made a "case for sainthood" for him in an article on its website.

 Documentaries about Coltrane and the church include Alan Klingenstein's The Church of Saint Coltrane (1996), and a 2004 program presented by Alan Yentob for the BBC.

-Sculptor John Raimondi created an abstract sculpture dedicated to John Coltrane in 2000.
-The sculpture, fabricated with patinated bronze, stands 12 feet tall.
-Smaller scale iterations have also been fabricated in patinated bronze.

 Selected discography

 The discography below lists albums conceived and approved by Coltrane as a leader during his lifetime.
 It does not include his many releases as a sideman, sessions assembled into albums by various record labels after Coltrane's contract expired, sessions with Coltrane as a sideman later reissued with his name featured more prominently, or posthumous compilations, except for the one he approved before his death.
 See main discography link above for full list.